 Our Information Checklist is a useful tool to help you identify what information you need to provide with your application.
 We ask that you complete it in all cases and submit it with your application as missing information can lead to delays or could even result in refusal of your application.

 You can cross reference with our basic requirements (Appendix 2) and other supporting information (Appendix 3) to help you.

 Planning legislation sets out the minimum information that you must submit when making a planning application (see Appendix 2).

 Without this information, your application is not valid and we cannot legally deal with it.

 The following table provides a summary of the types of basic information that may be required with your application.

-In most cases you will need to use a standard application form to submit your application.
+In most cases you will need to use a standard application form (link opens in a new window) to submit your application.